Arbaz77khan/Arbaz_Projects/Python/Readme_Python.txt

 								exit()
 							finally:
 								#code 				-> This will always run irrespective to any exit method written in except clause. thia is mainly use to close any in progress file, or add some closing code before exiting.

+					Raise and exception is like throw and catch.
+We can add raise wherever we want and inside 'except exception as e' it will print.

+					Custom exception classes : we use this classes when we need to add some other codes tu execute while exceptions.

+					class MyException(Exception):
+						your code

+					class abc:
+						error code
+							raise MyException

+	Scopes : LEGB scope i.e Local -> Enclosing -> Global -> Builtin.
+Python will search for the name as per LEGB scope.
+				Local: names inside function
+				Enclosing: If there is function inside a function, enclosing scope names are the names in outer function.
+				Global: user defined names of main python program
+				Builtin: Python built-in names/methods like error method, int, float.

 if __name__ == '__main__' in python :
 								__name__ evaulates to the name of the module in python from where the python program is ran.